-- 1. This document sets out how the South Downs National Park Authority (SDNPA) has undertaken consultation in preparing its Pre-Submission Local Plan (SDLP).
+- 1. This document sets out how the South Downs National Park Authority (SDNPA) has undertaken consultation in preparing its Pre-Submission Local Plan (SDLP), and a summary of representations made to the Pre-submission Local Plan when it was published for an 8 week period in September 2017.
 It provides an overview of all stages of the consultation, but in particular focuses on the consultation on the Local Plan Preferred Options (LPPO) that took place in the autumn of 2015.
 It addresses: - Which bodies and persons were invited to make representations during the preparation of the Local Plan.
 (Who was consulted?) - How these bodies and persons were invited to make those representations.
 (How were the public and other stakeholders consulted?) - A summary of the main issues raised.
 (How many responses were received on the chapters in the LPPO and what were the main issues raised?) - How those issues have been addressed.
 (How have the main issues raised been taken into account?) - 2.
-This statement has been prepared in accordance with Regulation 19 of the Town and Country Planning (Local Planning) (England) Regulations 2012, as one of the "proposed submission documents" defined in Regulation 17 of those same regulations.
+This statement has been prepared in accordance with Regulation 22(1)(c) of the Town and Country Planning (Local Planning) (England) Regulations 2012 (as amended), as one of the submission documents.